 Are settlements really a problem?

-Why shouldn’t Israel be able to build in areas that everyone – including the Palestinians - knows Israel will keep in any future peace agreement?
-These areas are port of the Israeli national consensus; opposing construction in the blocs transforms a non-issue into an excuse for Palestinian intransigence and for people to unfairly criticize Israel.
+Why shouldn’t Israel be able to build in settlement blocs?
+These are areas that everyone – including the Palestinians - knows Israel will keep in any future peace agreement?
+Opposing construction in the blocs transforms a non-issue into an excuse for Palestinian intransigence and for people to unfairly criticize Israel.

-Given the facts on the ground that exist today, reaching agreement on these blocs will already be challenging.
+Given the facts on the ground today, reaching agreement on these blocs will already be challenging.
 Expansion of these blocs – of the settlements in them and of the blocs themselves (both to include outlying settlements and to create new blocs, like the “Beit El bloc” that has recently been raised in pro-settlement talking points) – threatens to make the issue even harder, if not impossible, to resolve.
-And notably, the blocs – which are actually large land enclaves – include not only settlements but large numbers of Palestinians.
+And notably, the blocs – which are actually large land enclaves – include not only settlements but also large numbers of Palestinians in adjacent villages.